 Additional images: Bigstock

 Linda Botting is a freelance writer, photographer and travel blogger based in Adelaide, South Australia.
 Her work has appeared in Great Walks, SA Weekend and International Traveller.
-She has travelled extensively through Western Europe as well as the Americas, Africa, Asia and Australia.
+She has travelled extensively through Western Europe, the Americas, Africa, Asia and Australia.
 Linda has lived in London, trekked Peru, practised yoga in Bali, studied Italian in Italy and played polo in Argentina.
 She seeks to inspire like-minded independent and solo travellers to explore new cultures and learn more about our amazing planet.